D-Mfon/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles display current directory contents, including hidden files.
+5-listfilesdigitonly displays current directory contents in a long format along with user and group IDs displayed numerically and hidden files.